What are the new Google Maps features for drivers of electric vehicles?

 Monday to Friday

-1- Optimized route planning for electric vehicles
+1- Optimised route planning for electric vehicles

 Integrating charging stations into routes

-Thanks to the integration of charging stations into itineraries, Google Maps offers a complete and practical solution for electric vehicle drivers, turning every journey into a worry-free experience.
+Thanks to the integration of charging stations into itineraries, Google Maps offers a complete and practical solution for electric vehicle drivers, turning every journey into a hassle-free experience.
 This innovation makes electric vehicles more accessible and convenient, encouraging their widespread adoption.

 • the total distance,